samuelsjoen/WordleAlgorithm/README.md

 }
 ```

-This strategy simply guesses a random word every time, until it finds the secret word.
+The random strategy simply guesses a random word every time, until it finds the secret word, disregarding the feedback it receives.
 This is a very bad strategy and most times you get GAME OVER instead of VICTORY.

 Even though there was no plan to the guesses in the picture to the right we can figure out that the word probably was "manic".
 If the AI kept the information that was obtained and only guessed words that fit with all the previous answers it would do much better.